 I hope the information above tells you something about me regarding some of my training and experience.
 I am always happy to answer any questions.

-I am also a qualified yoga teacher after completing my two year training in India.
+I am also a qualified yoga teacher after completing two years of training in India.

-I hold an enhanced DBS certificate and a Level 2 certificate in mental health awareness.
+I hold an enhanced DBS certificate and a Level 2 certificate in mental health awareness and have completed a Level 2 Foundation course in bereavement.

 Areas of counselling I deal with